mallugirl/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "VR Kerala
+An Integrated Tourism Application"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Lija Alex
+- Amal Sebastian
+- Remya Raju
-- admin
+- Afthab Nihar
-- Robert Ford
+- S Nikhit

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2021-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).